 Deadline for the individual reflection is 5 December.
 Upload your individual reflection in the Course homepage.
-Please, upload your file on the Course homepage by using the "Individual reflection" slot in the assignment menu and name your file IndividualReflection_ID.doc or .pdf (ID is your personal number or your birthday if you don't have a personal number).
+Please, upload your file on the Course homepage by using the "Individual reflection" slot in the assignment menu and name your file IndividualReflection_ID.doc or .pdf (ID is your birthday).